Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

-However, phase-flip errors are generated since the generator $G$ of the $\rm{U}(1)_\beta$ symmetry is a simple function of the degree of entanglement between the spin and pseudospin subsystems.
-And clearly, if this degree changes, the lengths of the classical vectors $\langle \bm{S} \rangle_{\bm{\Psi}}$ and $\langle \bm{P} \rangle_{\bm{\Psi}}$ also change, together with at least some of their components.
-At the quantum level, we expect then that diagonal matrix elements of the noise operators are not equal, i.e $\langle 0|\hat{A} | 0 \rangle \neq \langle 1|\hat{A} | 1 \rangle$, whenever $\hat{A}$ is of the form $\hat{S}_i$ or $\hat{P}_i$ with $i=x,y,z$.
-As a result the qubit is prone to any dephasing inducing perturbation.
+While the $U(1)_\beta$ entanglemon provides considerable protection against depolarization, this construction offers no protection from dephasing.
+Phase errors are not protected in the $U(1)_\beta$ entanglemon since the generator $G$ of the $\rm{U}(1)_\beta$ symmetry is a simple function of the degree of entanglement between the spin and pseudospin subsystems.
+And this implies that, if this degree changes, the lengths of the classical vectors $\langle \bm{S} \rangle_{\bm{\Psi}}$ and $\langle \bm{P} \rangle_{\bm{\Psi}}$ also change, together with at least some of their components.
+At the quantum level, we expect then that diagonal matrix elements of the noise operators are not equal, i.e $\langle 0|\hat{A} | 0 \rangle \neq \langle 1|\hat{A} | 1 \rangle$, whenever $\hat{A}$ is of the form $\hat{S}_l$ or $\hat{P}_l$ with $l=x,y,z$.
 As we see in Fig. \ref{figmodels}, the qubit states correspond to different orbits in the Bloch sphere with different values of $\alpha$.
-This makes the two qubit states "distinguishable" since $\alpha$, the conjugate variable, is coupled to physical parameters, such as spin or pseudospin components.
+This makes the two qubit states "distinguishable" since $\alpha$, the conjugate variable, couples to the physical spin and pseudospin.